-Now, when the attention span of visitors is smaller than ever, the WordPress theme you are using means success or failure.
+Now, when visitors’ attention span is smaller than ever, the WordPress theme you use means success or failure.

-Your visitors may leave your site and never return if your theme is slowly loading, the content is not easily accessible or is hard to read.
+Your visitors may leave your site and never return if your theme is slowly loading, the content is not easily accessible, or it is hard to read.

-That’s why you have to choose the best WordPress theme that has an eye-friendly layout, multiple customization options, is secure and have some other characteristics that you will find in this article.
+That’s why you have to choose the best WordPress theme that has an eye-friendly layout, multiple customization options, is secure, and has some other characteristics that you will find in this article.

-- 7. It follows security standards and good practices?
+- 7 7.
+Does it follow security standards and good practices?

 1. Does the theme fit your niche?

-There are themes designed especially for specific niches like web agencies, news sites, magazines, recipes websites, fitness clubs etc. That’s mostly because each niche has its own particularities like focusing on pictures versus text, fonts, icons etc.
+There are themes designed especially for specific niches like web agencies, news sites, magazines, recipe websites, fitness clubs, etc. That’s mainly because each niche has particularities, like focusing on pictures versus text, fonts, icons, etc.

 JustFit theme from MyThemeShop.com – Theme created for fitness clubs.